News, links and information about real estate in Florida

-The statewide median sales price for single-family existing homes was $305,000, up 15.1% from the previous year, according to data from Florida Realtors Research Department in partnership with local Realtor boards/associations.
-Last month’s statewide median price for condo-townhouse units was $230,000, up 15% over the year-ago figure.
+The statewide median sales price for single-family existing homes in 2Q 2020 was $345,000, up 24.3% from the same time a year ago, according to data from Florida Realtors Research department in partnership with local Realtor boards/associations.
+The statewide median price for condo-townhouse properties during the quarter was $250,000, up 20.8% over the year-ago figure.
 The median is the midpoint; half the homes sold for more, half for less.

-According to Freddie Mac, the interest rate for a 30-year fixed-rate mortgage averaged 2.75% in January 2021, significantly lower than the 3.62% average during the same month a year earlier.
+According to Freddie Mac, the interest rate for a 30-year fixed-rate mortgage averaged 3.0% for 2Q 2021, down from the 3.23% average recorded during the same quarter a year earlier.